rewardmob/unity-sdk-docs/README.md

 ```

-## Testing the RewardMob SDK in RewardMob's Development Mode
+## Testing the RewardMob SDK in Development Mode
 We've recently implemented a completely new system for developers to test tournament functionality in a non-production environment.
 The steps to test your application is as follows:

 1. Download the latest version of the RewardMob app from Google Play on Android, or the App Store on iOS